fxlin/p3-tee/docs/quickstart.md

 You can choose one of two possible environments: an ARM platform with TrustZone as emulated by QEMU; Rpi3 with has TrustZone built in.

-*NOTE: you cannot reuse QEMU from p1!*
+DO NOT REUSE QEMU FROM P1

-### Alternative environment 1: QEMU
+### Environment choice 1: QEMU

 To run examples on the QEMU ARMv8 emulator, we need first build OP-TEE for QEMU that emulates ARMv8 and TrustZone.

-*For students run QEMU on personal machines not the server:* (Note: use granger1/2 is easier for most students) You can install dependencies with this [instruction](https://optee.readthedocs.io/en/latest/building/prerequisites.html).
+For most students, we recommend to use the course servers. *For students who run QEMU on personal machines not the server:* You can install dependencies with this [instruction](https://optee.readthedocs.io/en/latest/building/prerequisites.html).
 If the installation fails, e.g. due to unmet dependency, it's likely that the source of your apt repository is not properly configured.
 A common cause is that you have previously installed packages from some third-party apt sources.
 Remove them from /etc/apt and do `apt update`.

 Download the OPTEE source.
 We use version 3.9.